roq-trading/roq-api/README.md

 Event handlers should handle all exceptions.
 A controller is not supposed to know how to handle exceptions raised by your implementation.
-Default action may be to terminate the process, if an exception leaves the event handler.
+Unhandled exceptions may cause the process to terminate.

 Requests will normally be forwarded from the dispatcher to the gateway.
-Client will then receive an acknowledgement followed by updates.
+Client should then receive acknowledgement and updates.

-Several error conditions are specific to requests
+However, several error conditions are specific to requests

-* Incorrect request will raise an exception.
+* Incorrect request will immediately raise an exception.
-* Disconnected (or non-ready) gateway will raise an exception.
+* Disconnected (or non-ready) gateway will immediately raise an exception.
 * Timeout may occur if a request is lost in transit between client and gateway (e.g. disconnect).
 * Timeouts may occur anywhere between gateway, broker and market.